What to do when you are the grudge holder?

 Now that’s bridge-burning Level 100X.
 My own medicine right in my guts, guillotine-style.

-Louise Hay says in an interview with Nick Ortner that
+Louise Hay said in an interview with Nick Ortner that

 “in any given moment everyone makes the best decision they can based on the information they have.
 In the next moment, they may realize that it was a terrible decision, but that’s already the next moment with different information.”